Your application was successful? Congratulations!

 Please find more information about the area of validity of your student card as well as tips on reading the timetable and general information here.

-The student card can be used as a prepaid card to pay for your food in the canteen or refectory/Mensa.
-You can deposit a certain amount of money (EUR 5/EUR 10/EUR 20/EUR 50) onto your card and every time you visit the Mensa the appropriate amount will be deducted from your balance.
+The UniCard can be used as a prepaid card to pay for your food in the canteen or cafeteria.
+You can top up your UniCard with a certain amount of money and every time you visit the canteen or cafeteria, the appropriate amount will be deducted from your balance.

 - The RPTU Kaiserslautern-Landau provides excellent computer facilities.
-With your student account you can log in to numerous computers (Building 34, Room 250) and you have access to the Internet and storage space for your files.
+With your student account you can log in to numerous computers (building E III, rooms 40 and 043) and you have access to the Internet and storage space for your files.
 The PC-pool is open Mon - Fri 7 am - 7 pm, except on bank holidays.
 To access the PC-pool outside these office hours, please contact the URZ-support-center in their office in building E III, room 48.
 Office hours:

 This card has a barcode on its reverse which is used for your library membership.
 The data about the books you have borrowed, the due date of return of the books and similar information can be retrieved from the databank of the library simply by using this barcode.
 The default password is your date of birth.
 With your student ID you can use the university's central library in building 32, which provides:

 - an overview of courses on how to use the library effectively